zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 We can use multiple routes to differentiate between specific requests.
 In an API, these are typically referred to as endpoints.
 A user of the API uses endpoints to access specific pieces of data.
-Just like a normal Rails, app, we can create full CRUD based controllers that only render JSON.
+Just like a normal Rails app, we can create full CRUD based controllers that only render JSON.

 > **ASIDE:** If you've ever tried using `rails generate scaffold` to create a
 > resource, you'll find that this is the case.
 Rails has favored convention over